Patchwork/curriculum-patchwork/Notes and Outlines/markdown modules/03-new-page.md

 _Created websites for clients._

 * Developed on average 1 new website per month.
-* Responsible for accounts totally $3,000,000 in value.
+* Responsible for accounts totaling $3,000,000 in value.
 * Managed part-time visual and UX designers.